encodingx/binary/README.md

 Package [`compress/gzip`](https://pkg.go.dev/compress/gzip)
-in the Go standard library spares developers the need to (de)serialise or even to understand the file format, but the example is included here as a stand-in for custom formats.
+in the Go standard library spares developers the need to (de)serialise or even to understand the GZIP file format, but the example is included here as a stand-in for other, custom formats.

 ## Working with Binary Formats in Go
 The smallest data structures Go provides are